jakobheuer/WebsiteScreenshotter/README.md

 # WebsiteScreenshotter
 ## Description
-The Website Screenshotter is a Python application designed to screenshot web pages.
-It reads a list of hostnames and ports from a JSON and uses Selenium WebDriver to take screenshots.
+A multithreaded website screenshotter.
+Reads a list of hostnames and ports from a JSON and takes screenshots.
-This is helpful in large pentests to look through hundreds or thousands of hostnames and ports that for example nmap had found previously.
-The screenshots help to find vulnerable targets more easily.
+Helps in finding vulnerable looking targets in pentests with large amounts of webpages previously found by nmap or other tools.

 ## Requirements
 - Python 3.6 or higher